Your Comprehensive Guide to Stir-Frying

 Add marinated pork, spreading into a single layer.
-Let sear (do not stir) until golden on bottom, about 1 minute.
-Toss and turn occasionally until golden on all sides and just cooked through, about 1 1/2 minutes.
+Let sear (do not stir) until golden on bottom, about one minute.
+Toss and turn occasionally until golden on all sides and just cooked through, about 90 seconds.

 Remove Pork Mixture

 Transfer pork and aromatics to a shallow bowl or plate.
 While meat rests, reheat wok over medium-high heat until sizzling-hot.
-Add remaining tablespoon oil and swirl to coat sides and bottom.
+Add the remaining of tablespoon oil and swirl to coat sides and bottom.

-Cook Broccolini, tossing and turning occasionally, until bright green and lightly seared, about 1 minute.
+Cook Broccolini, tossing and turning occasionally, until bright green and lightly seared, about one minute.
 Mild, tender Broccolini is a trademarked hybrid of standard and Chinese broccolis.